-5 Qualification Points when changing Age Categories
+5. Qualification Points when changing Age Categories

-Do we need this NB point 3 QR points are obtained from the first round of SASJ Graded competitions where the Athlete obtains a clear round or a full score
+QR points are obtained from the first round of SASJ Graded competitions where the Athlete obtains a clear round or a full score.

 QR points will be transferable to the next age category when an Athlete moves to the next age category.

-6 Levels for Categories
+6. LEVEL FOR CATEGORIES

-6.1 Pony Riders – up to and including 80cm (not requiring QR’s)
+6.1 Pony Riders – up to and including 90cm (not requiring QR’s)